 Before we turn our attention to the Advent wreath and its various advent candles, let us first answer a more essential question: what is Advent?
 Advent is the name given to the season of 24 days leading up to Christmas.
 The word “Advent” is derived from the Latin word adventus, which means “coming”.
 The waiting and anticipation undertaken during Advent symbolize not only the waiting for Christ's birth but also for his final return.

-Within the Church, this period is observed as a season of anticipation and preparation for the coming of Christ on Christmas.
+Within the Church, this period is observed as an advent season of anticipation and preparation for the coming of Jesus Christ on Christmas.
 In other words, Advent intentionally sets aside time to pause and thoughtfully reflect on the nativity story and its impact in the midst of a world that seems to rush through the holidays faster and faster each year.

 Typically, Advent is celebrated over the four Sundays leading up to Christmas, marked by a reading from Scripture and a devotional or reflection.
 Many also engage with daily devotionals in the days between each of the four Sundays in order to even more thoroughly orient themselves towards the birth of Christ.